4-6-4 Steam Locomotives in Great Britain

 Class W1 (Locobase 3774)

-A Gresley original, this large passenger engine had a watertube boiler that probably contributed to its position as the only Hudson-type tender engine to run in Great Britain; it was a four-cylinder engine rebuilt in 1937 to the three-cylinder layout shown here.
+A Gresley original, this large passenger engine had a watertube boiler that probably contributed to its position as the only Hudson-type tender engine to run in Great Britain.
+Beginning in 1924, Gresley approached well-known ship boiler designer Yarrow & Company to combine their efforts to build a locomotive with a similar layout.

 Patrick Shivley's comment that the two axles were not independently suspended led Locobase to wonder if any other locomotive had ever been Whyte-classified using two numbers for the trailing non-powered axles.
 Finding none, he rules that Glover was mistaken: No matter how the trailing-truck's suspension was laid out, its position in the Whyte system was taken up by only one number-hence, 4-6-4.